mcfletch/listener/README.rst

 `listener-code-to-words-py *.py`

-    Attempts to do a code-to-words translation (for building a language model) based on a hand-coded Python code transformation.
-Still needs to get support for "runtogether" words to be able to produce even a basic mapping.
-Writes .py.dictation files next to the source files currently.
+    Attempts to do a code-to-words translation (for building a language model) Writes .py.dictation files next to the source files for manual review in order to improve the translations.

 `listener-missing-words *.py`